Few-shot Online Anomaly Detection and Segmentation: Introduction

+{However, due to the initial training samples are insufficient, the model needs to be modified frequently and significantly during the online learning.
 As mentioned above, existing works in anomaly detection and segmentation primarily leverage deep reconstruction models or memory banks.
-Although the reconstruction-based methods are very intuitive and interpretable, their performance is still constrained by the fact that Auto-encoder models often yield good reconstruction results for anomalous images as well~\cite{perera2019ocgan}.
-Additionally, deep neural network models have been proven that they tend to overfit current data and lose knowledge learned before, which is called ``catastrophic forgetting" ~\cite{tao2020topology,wei2023topology}.
-Memory bank based approaches utilize cluster algorithm such as multivariate Gaussian model and coreset-subsampling to represent the entire feature space.
-Despite achieving higher accuracy than reconstruction-based methods, they are characterized by a predetermined isolated structure, making it difficult to adapt to unlabeled mixed data flow.
-Hence, the current anomaly detection and segmentation frameworks are not well-suited for directly addressing the FOADS problem.
-In the realm of online cluster learning, many researchers propose to leverage the Neural Gas (NG) \cite{martinetz1991neural} model, which can adjust its neighborhood size or relation according to changing scenes flexibly for better adaptation.
-But existing related work utilizing NG mainly concentrates on handcraft feature descriptors~\cite{feng2010online, yuan2014online,li2013anomaly,laptev2008learning} which are hard to design and less representative than multi-scale deep features whose performance has been demonstrated in previous studies~\cite{spade,defard2020padim,roth2021towards}.
+Deep neural network models have been proven to tend to overfit current data and lose knowledge learned before, which is called ``catastrophic forgetting" ~\cite{wei2023topology}.
+Memory bank-based approaches utilize cluster algorithms such as multivariate Gaussian model and coreset-subsampling to represent the entire feature space.
+They are characterized by a predetermined isolated structure, making it difficult to adapt to unlabeled mixed data flow.} Hence, the current anomaly detection and segmentation frameworks are not well-suited for directly addressing the FOADS problem.
+In the realm of online cluster learning, many researchers propose to leverage the Neural Gas (NG) \cite{martinetz1991neural} model, which can adjust its neighborhood size or relation according to changing scenes flexibly for better adaptation. {Consequently, we choose NG as the base model for addressing FOADS problem.} But existing related work utilizing NG mainly concentrates on handcraft feature descriptors~\cite{yuan2014online} which are hard to design and less representative than multi-scale deep features whose performance has been demonstrated in previous studies~\cite{spade,defard2020padim,roth2021towards}.
 Therefore, the intuitive idea is to introduce multi-scale deep features into previous NG networks to enhance the representational ability.
 However, the optimization algorithms of NG, such as Competitive Hebbian learning and Kohonen adjustment, are computationally intensive.
 The inherent limitation of these learning strategies, which update cluster centroid vectors one by one, results in an unacceptable running speed, severely limiting its practical value.

 In this paper, we introduce a novel method as an effective remedy for the aforementioned challenges.
 Given the initial training images, different from previous works in the anomaly detection area, we not only use feature embedding to characterize the manifold but also take the relation among the feature embeddings into account.
 Similar to the approach in Neural Gas, edges are added between similar feature embedding and finally, constitute a graph structure.
 This graph is then utilized to represent the topology of the manifold.
 To effectively distinguish between normal and abnormal data, we propose a novel threshold that adjusts adaptively based on the topology structure of the neural network.
 This flexible thresholding mechanism enables us to effectively screen out abnormal data in the presence of mixed normal and abnormal data flows.
 To reduce the computation cost of conventional NG, we employ its flexible topology structure and forego its computationally intensive components such as Hebbian learning and Kohonen algorithm.
 Specifically, we employ the $K$-means algorithm to expedite the learning process in this paper.
 Besides, considering the consumption of the memory and further improvement of the running speed, we propose to model the embedding distribution by parameter matrix and update it iteratively, eliminating the need to store the old images that have already passed through the model.